lmjohns3/theanets/docs/creating.rst

 Creating a Network
 ==================

-The first step in using ``theanets`` is creating a model to train and use.
+The first step in using ``theanets`` is creating a neural network model to train and use.
+A network model basically consists of three parts:
-This basically involves two parts:

-- one of the three broad classes of network models, and
+- an error function that defines how well the parameters in the model perform for the desired task,
+- a set of symbolic input variables that represent data required to compute the error, and
-- a series of layers that map inputs to outputs.
+- a series of layers that map input data to network outputs.

 In ``theanets``, a network model is a subclass of :class:`Network
-<theanets.feedforward.Network>`.
-Its primary defining characteristics are the
+<theanets.graph.Network>`.
+Networks encapsulate the first two of these parts by
-implementation of the :func:`Network.error()
+implementing the :func:`Network.error() <theanets.feedforward.Network.error>`
-<theanets.feedforward.Network.error>` method, and the definition of the
-variables that the model requires during training.
+method and defining the variables that the model requires during training.
+When you choose one of the network models available in ``theanets`` (or if you choose to make your own), you are choosing these elements of the model.

-The ``error`` method defines the error function for the model, as a function of the output of the network, and any internal symbolic variables that the model defines.
-The error is an important (and sometimes the only) component of the loss that model trainers attempt to minimize during the learning process.
+The third part, specifying the layers in the model, is discussed at length below.
+First, though, we'll go through a brief presentation of the predefined network models in ``theanets``.
 In the brief discussion below, we assume that the network has some set of parameters :math:`\theta`.
 In the feedforward pass, the network computes some function of its inputs :math:`x \in \mathbb{R}^n` using these parameters; we represent this feedforward function using the notation :math:`F_\theta(x)`.

 .. _creating-predefined-models: